CityOfPhiladelphia/philly-vehicle-locator/README.md

 <h1>Philly Vehicle Locator</h1>
 <h2>Background</h2>
 <h4>What is the Philly Vehicle Locator (PVL)?</h4>
-Philly Vehicle Locator (PVL) is the City of Philadelphia's automated vehicle location (AVL) solution.
+Philly Vehicle Locator (PVL) is the City of Philadelphia's custom vehicle tracking solution.
 The PVL system has been designed to make GPS data received from departmental vehicles operational and is managed by the Office of Innovation & Technology's CityGeo team.
-<h4>How is PVL different from standard AVL?</h4>
+<h4>How is PVL different from AVL?</h4>
 PVL has been designed to make GPS data easier to analyze, more readily available, and more efficient to store and process.
 <h5>Efficiency & Ease of Analysis</h5>